The Sting of Death

-The Sting of Death (死の棘, Shi no Toge) is a 1990 Japanese film directed by Kōhei Oguri and based on the novel by Toshio Shimao.
+The Sting of Death (死の棘, Shi no Toge) is a 1990 Japanese drama film directed by Kōhei Oguri and based on the novel by Toshio Shimao.
 It tells the story of a writer with a wandering eye and his jealous wife.
 The film was selected as the Japanese entry for the Best Foreign Language Film at the 63rd Academy Awards, but was not accepted as a nominee.